sam-git/personal-goals/happy-moments/happy-moments.md

 - Went for a run in a park and my legs finally didn't hurt.

 30/12/2015
+---
-Went to Oriental Bay with Sarah and her 2 kids before lunch time.
+- Went to Oriental Bay with Sarah and her 2 kids before lunch time.
 The weather was amazing and it was really nice just relaxing on the beach.
+- Was back at Mum's place in the evening and went swimming in the Pohangina River.
+I found all these deep pools and a place with a reaaly strong current that would push you down the river.
+Was a good swim.